Skip to main content

 • Family members who are sick should not share food or drink with the baby, and they should wash their hands well before handling the baby and your tot's toys.

 • Stay up to date with your baby's vaccines.
-Stick to the immunization schedule recommended by your doctor.
+Stick to the vaccine schedule recommended by your doctor.

 Call your doctor if your baby has a fever, is acting sick, refuses to eat, suddenly has trouble sleeping, has diarrhea, or is vomiting.
 Always call if you think that something is wrong — you know your baby best.